-Benefits payments are made to participants upon retirement or termination of employment (or to the beneficiary in the event of death) and are in the form of lump sum distributions or installment payments.
+Benefits payments are made to participants upon retirement or termination of employment (or to the beneficiary in the event of death) and are in the form of lump sum distributions payments.
 A participant may request a loan for up to the lesser of 50% of the participant's vested interest or \$50,000, less the participant's highest outstanding loan balance during the preceding 12 months.
-Loans are typically repaid over a five-year period.
+Loans are typically repaid over a five-year period and bear interest at prime rate plus 1%.
+Interest rates ranged from 5% to 10.5% during the Plan year ended December 31, 2004.
 Loans outstanding upon a participant's termination of employment are considered deemed distributions if not repaid and are deducted from the participant's account balance prior to distribution.
 These amounts are taxed to the participant in the year of the participant's termination.
-Former participants of the HMI plan are eligible to receive in service withdrawals from their vested HMI account balance after attaining 59 -1/2 years of age.
+Former participants of the HMI Plan are eligible to receive in service withdrawals from their vested HMI account balance after attaining 59 1/2 years of age.

-(E) VESTING
+(e) Vesting